DPotoyan/Chem324/_sources/ch02/note02.md

 - **For $n = 2$**: There is 1 node.
 This is known as the first overtone or second harmonic.

 - **For $n = 3$**: There are 2 nodes.
 This is called the second overtone or third harmonic.

+- Note that the general solution to wave equation is expressed as **a linear combination of all normal modes**

 ### 2D membrane vibrations.